Mexico Chocolate

 Which makers work with Mexico cacao on Chof?

-The most-represented makers using Mexico cacao on Chof are Casa Bosques, ruvido, Cacao en Broma, Krak, Videri.
+The most-represented makers using Mexico cacao on Chof are Cuna de Piedra, Casa Bosques, ruvido, Piety and Desire Chocolate, Monsoon Chocolate.

 What cocoa percentages of Mexico chocolate are most common?